JSkimming/AspNet.Identity.EntityFramework.Multitenant/README.md

 https://ci.appveyor.com/nuget/aspnet-identity-entityframewor-avbe23sgoogy
 Add this feed to your [NuGet Configuration Settings](http://docs.nuget.org/docs/reference/nuget-config-settings) to include the CI build, which includes yet to be accepted pull requests.

+## How to use multi-tenancy

+To use this library the `TenantId` property on the `MultitenantUserStore` needs to be set for the relevant tenant.
+How and when this is set is determined by the application.

+Thereafter, the `UserManager` (which has a dependency on the `UserStore`) can be used and it will only find and update users for the specified tenant.

 ## What has been multi-tenanted?

 The intention is to provide a means to allow for identical users (uniquely keyed upon email/username/external login) to register and authenticate multiple times under different tenants, but still remaining unique within a tenant, all within the same database and entity context.